-.
+Beck, while promoting Mutations, was asked what he was reading at the time, and he said Denis Johnson.
+Johnson has a book called Already Dead: A California Gothic.
 Beck borrows song titles from all over, so that's nothing new.
 I have not read it to know if it was an influence at all, or just a phrase Beck liked.
-Either way, "Already Dead" is a pretty song.
+Either way, "Already Dead" remains one of Beck's more popular songs from Sea Change (as proved by a surprising number of home musicians who cover it on Youtube).

 "Already Dead" made it's live debut on August 11 2002, in Ann Arbor, though it fell apart after a verse.
 "It's kind of a heavy song, and we didn't want to give it you all at once.
 We couldn't handle the lawsuits," Beck explained.
 He then went to his celeste and sang a little song about how the previous song was "fucked up."